Research

 Overview of Research:

-Outside of philosophy of technology, I have research interests in philosophy of mind and virtue epistemology more broadly.
-For instance, my article ‘The Extended Mind Argument Against Phenomenal Intentionality’ (published in the journal Phenomenology & The Cognitive Sciences (2021)) uses insights from the extended mind literature to construct an argument against the phenomenal intentionality thesis, the view that consciousness grounds intentionality.
+Outside of philosophy of technology, I have secondary research interests in the philosophy of mind more broadly.
+My article ‘The Extended Mind Argument Against Phenomenal Intentionality’ in the journal Phenomenology and the Cognitive Sciences uses insights from the extended mind literature to construct an argument against the phenomenal intentionality thesis, the view that consciousness grounds intentionality.
+Moving forward, I intend to pursue research on consciousness and intentionality from the perspective of Buddhist philosophy and return to work from my undergraduate days on non-traditional solutions to the hard problem of consciousness like Russellian monism and panprotopsychism.
+I also have research interests in virtue epistemology more broadly and currently have a co-authored article under review on the topic of open-mindedness, intellectual humility, and extremism.

 Below are abstracts and links to my published articles.